Hoop Dreams Come True For South Sudanese Wheelchair Player

 After nine years playing in the National Wheelchair Basketball Association, he heard that a team in Afghanistan was reaching out to U.S.-based leagues looking for a coach.
 Markt answered the call, leaving his office job in 2009 to be the volunteer coach of a wheelchair basketball team thousands of miles away.

-In 2012, the ICRC hired him to run wheelchair basketball camps aroundcross the world, [can't be "similar camps" because the job in Afghanistan is described as "coach" for a team] in areas where either violence or lack of proper medical care means that a disproportionate number of people are living with a disability.
+In 2012, the ICRC hired him to run wheelchair basketball camps in areas where either violence or lack of proper medical care means that a disproportionate number of people are living with a disability.

-disproportionately victims of injury leading to disability, either due to violence or lack of proper medical care.

-"War has has utterly crippled the medical system," Markt says, of the conditions in South Sudan and other conflict-stricken countries he has worked in.
+"War has has utterly crippled the medical system," Markt says of the conditions in South Sudan and other conflict-stricken countries he has worked in.
 "So really, almost everyone that we work with is, in some way, either a direct or tangential result of conflict."

 "I think the initial powerful benefit of doing this is really getting people out of their homes, out of the situation of being truly marginalized," he adds.

-Note: A previous version of this story incorrectly gave Malat Lueth Wei's age as 24.
-He is 25.